We’re here to support people who live with invisible symptoms, to feel seen, heard and guided.

 This may have come on suddenly after a virus, illness, infection or surgery, or may have crept up gradually over time

-More often than not, there is neurodivergence present, or a deep suspicion that this is adding to the puzzle
+More often than not, there is neurodivergence and/or a trauma history present, or a deep suspicion that this is adding to the puzzle

 Diagnostic labels can be tricky in this space, and are definitely not a prerequisite to seeing us.